BlockchainCommons/Gordian/Architecture/README.md

 * **URs.** A way to wrap and tag data that is encoded with CBOR and then translated into minimal Bytewords.
 In doing so, it ensures that the data is self-describing and self-certifying.
 This is what enables the interoperability of the Gordian Architecture.
 URs also include a method for sequencing larger data.
 See [BCR-2020-05: UR](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md) and [BCR-2020-06: Registry of UR Types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
 Also see [Introduction: How Are URs Encoded?](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md#how-are-urs-encoded) for the precise process of formatting data as CBOR and then encoding it as Bytewords and ultimately URs.
 Finally, also see our [UR Docs Overview Page](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-overview.md).

 * **QR Codes.** A machine-readable data encoding.
 URs were designed to ensure that they could be efficienctly stored as QR codes.
-The sequencing design of URs also allows for the creation of animated QRs for larger amounts of data.
+The sequencing design of URs also allows for the creation of [Animated QRs](https://www.blockchaincommons.com/devs/animated-qrs.html) for larger amounts of data.
 Though QRs are not required for the Gordian Architecture, they're crucial if Airgaps are used as a transport in the Macro-Architecture.

 ### Backup Specifications